5 Amazing Road Trip Ideas Across America

 #4 Route 66

-Whether you’ve heard of Route 66 because of the iconic rhythm and blues song or because you’re a history buff, America’s first all-weather highway connecting Chicago and Los Angeles is popular for a reason.
+Whether you’ve heard of historic Route 66 because of the iconic rhythm and blues song or because you’re a history buff, America’s first all-weather highway connecting Chicago and Los Angeles is popular for a reason.

 Route 66 offers a chance to explore “flyover states,” the geographic center of the country that most coastal Americans only ever see from cruising altitudes.
-The road isn’t driveable from beginning to end like it used to be back in the day, but almost all of the original drive is still intact—and it’s still the quintessential American road trip that thousands of international tourists1 do every year.
+The road isn’t driveable from beginning to end like it used to be back in the day, but almost all of the original drive is still intact—and it’s still the quintessential USA road trip that thousands of international tourists1 do every year.

 #5 Route 20